adarsh-rai-secure/flight-delay-forecasting/README.md

 - Classical time-series models, when applied correctly, can **reliably flag high-risk months in advance**
 - **Seasonal Auto-ARIMA** consistently produces the most stable and operationally useful forecasts

-The output is not a perfect point forecast, but a **directional risk signal** that supports staffing, scheduling, and contingency planning.
+The output is not a perfect point forecast, but a **directional risk signal** that supports staffing, scheduling, and contingency planning

 ---